 JACKSON Tenn.
-The shock defeat of Republican House Majority Leader Eric Cantor in a primary in Virginia this week has fueled hopes among Tea Party activists in Tennessee that they can stage a similar upset against Senator Lamar Alexander in August.
+(Reuters) - The shock defeat of Republican House Majority Leader Eric Cantor in a primary in Virginia this week has fueled hopes among Tea Party activists in Tennessee that they can stage a similar upset against Senator Lamar Alexander in August.

 But the Cantor loss, while enough to shake Washington and the Republican establishment, may not be a sign of things to come as the Tea Party movement has yet to show this year it can find a consistent winning formula against Republican incumbents.

 In Tennessee, Alexander’s challenger - Tea Party state representative Joe Carr – is regarded by many political experts as unqualified for a Senate race and he is trailing by up to 40 points in the polls.
 He is also up against a lawmaker who is well prepared and a statewide Republican Party that is pushing to thwart the Tea Party.

 "It's important not to rule out an upset after Cantor's upset," said Kyle Kondik of the University of Virginia Center for Politics.
 "But so far there's not much indication that the challenge against Alexander has gained much traction."